florencialecha/Clinic-Management-Software-Front-End/README.md

 # Front-End to Clinic Management Software

 Appointment booking system for a dental clinic.
 Project done for the Front-End III subject, part of the Certified Tech Developer course taken at Digital House.
-Co-created with Jonathan Umpierrez from the Base Repository provided by the subject's professor.
+Co-created with Jonathan Umpiérrez from the Base Repository provided by the subject's professor.

 ## Requirements:
 - Comply with all mandatory functionalities.